Previous dayMarch 20, 2026Next day

 10.3 km---✓ ReviewedUSGS →

-March 20, 2026 brought a magnitude 2.0 earthquake 4 km W of Lake Henshaw, CA, logged at 18:01 UTC.
-This was a shallow crustal earthquake, focused at 10.3 km depth.
+A magnitude 2.0 earthquake was recorded 4 km W of Lake Henshaw, CA on March 20, 2026 at 18:01 UTC.
+At a depth of 10.3 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 33.243°, -116.810°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 33.243°N, -116.810°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20